truong-bui/truong-bui.github.io/index.markdown

 Most of my recent works are related to developing plug-ins and applications in Unreal Engine.
 My notable project is a free and open-source plug-in called Async Loading Screen for Unreal Engine.
 The plug-in was featured in the Unreal Engine Community Spotlight video, Sep 24, 2020.

 I have extensive experience as an indie game developer.
 Having worked on several game genres like FPS, RPG, TPS, platformers, and successfully released many games on both PC and Mobile platforms.
-That helps me gained the ability to work on many areas in a game project.
+This helps me have the ability to work on many areas in a game project.

 Besides game programming, I also have experience in the digital art content creation pipeline (high and low-poly modeling, unwrapping, baking, texturing, rigging)